tizzo/fetcher/README.md

   - 1.0.1 - An example of a release folder for a tag called `1.0.1`.
 - webroot - A symlink to the Drupal root (usually the root of `/code` in this directory).

+It is also worth noting that while settings.php will be dynamically generated appropriately to the version of Drupal, if there is a `site-settings.php` file in the
+`sites/default` folder it will dynamically be included from the settings.php file.
+This is the prefered method of including PHP files.

 ## For Developers: ##

 The ignition suite was designed to be (relatively) easy to follow and to make as few assumptions as are reasonable.
 Where possible, command line options are available for swapping out the handling classes for different functionality.
+Ignition Drush uses PSR-0 compliant classes and leverages several Symfony 2 components to keey things nice and easy for us.

 ## Dependency Injection ##